 - 1. Students must maintain a cumulative GPA of 3.0 or greater to remain in good standing.
-A student will be placed on academic probation if the GPA dips below 3.0. and must enroll in the School of Nursing Success Coaching program.
+A student will be placed on academic probation if the GPA falls below 3.0. and must enroll in the School of Nursing Success Coaching program.
 If the GPA is raised to at least 3.0 at the end of the next academic quarter, the student is no longer on probation.
 If the GPA has not risen to 3.0 at the end of the next academic quarter, the student will be eligible for dismissal from the program. - 2.
 If a student earns a C or C- in any course, the student is placed on academic probation.
-A grade of C or C- is not considered a satisfactory grade; as such the student must re-take course and receive a C+ grade or better in the following academic quarter.
+A grade of C or C- is not considered a satisfactory grade; as such the student must re-take course and receive a C+ grade or better in the following academic quarters.
+The student must withdraw from all other courses in the subsequent quarter with only the repeated course to be taken.
+Placement in a clinical rotation for the repeated course will not be guaranteed and may result in a student having to sit out one quarter.
 Moreover, the student must enroll in the School of Nursing Success Coaching program.
-If the student is able to earn a C+ in all classes AND earn a cumulative GPA of 3.0 or greater in the next academic quarter, the student will no longer be on academic probation and will be considered as "out of sequence students" for the remainder of their stay in the MENP program.
+If the student is able to earn a C+ in all classes AND

+- earn a cumulative GPA of 3.0 or greater in the next academic quarters, the student will no longer be on academic probation.
 If the student does not achieve this criteria, the student will be dismissed from the program. - 3.
 A student who earns a D+ or lower in any course will be dismissed from the program. - 4.
 A student may be placed on probation a maximum of two times during their program. - 5.
 In accordance with the nursing licensing regulations, students found to be convicted of a crime will be reviewed by the APR Committee and may be suspended or dismissed from the program.
 It is the student's responsibility to disclose any arrests or convictions while enrolled in their program.
-Degree conferral from the University does not guarantee licensure eligibility in the

-- event the student is convicted of a crime.
+Degree conferral from the University does not guarantee licensure eligibility in the event the student is convicted of a crime.
 It is the student's responsibility to be knowledgeable of the licensure requirements for the state in which they intend to apply for RN licensure. - 6.
 The School of Nursing expects a respectful environment conducive to teaching and learning for all students, faculty, and staff.
 Inappropriate conduct is defined as any action that interferes with the creation and maintenance of an effective learning environment.
 Students are expected to display civility in all aspects of their educational experience at DePaul University and affiliated institutions. - 7.
 Appropriate student conduct is outlined in detail in the Professional Development Guidelines. - 8.
 Students displaying inappropriate conduct may be asked to leave the classroom, clinical area, or meeting.
 Inappropriate conduct will be documented with written contract and placed in the student's file.
 Such incidents of inappropriate conduct will then be reported to the Director of the School of Nursing, with copies sent to the Associate Director of the Program, and the APR Committee.
 Additional sanctions for inappropriate conduct may be imposed, including dismissal from the nursing program.
 (For additional information, please see the University Student Handbook-available online, and Appendix B of this document.)